-- 1.11 Quantitative indicators, such as KPIs and monetized metrics, and the context in which they are provided can be very helpful in explaining how an organization creates value and how it uses and affects various capitals.
-While quantitative indicators are included in an integrated report whenever it is practicable and relevant to do so: - The ability of the organization to create value can best be reported on through a combination of quantitative and qualitative information (see also paragraph 3.8 regarding the connectivity of quantitative and qualitative information). - It is not the purpose of an integrated report to quantify or monetize the value of the organization at a point in time, the value it creates over a period, or its uses of or effects on all the capitals.
-(See also paragraph 4.53 for common characteristics of suitable quantitative indicators.)
+- 1.11 Quantitative indicators, including key performance indicators and monetized metrics, and the context in which they are provided can be very helpful in explaining how an organization creates, preserves or erodes value and how it uses and affects various capitals.
+While quantitative indicators are included in an integrated report whenever it is practicable and relevant to do so: - The ability of the organization to create value can best be reported on through a combination of quantitative and qualitative information.
+(See also paragraph 3.8 regarding the connectivity of quantitative and qualitative information.) - It is not the purpose of an integrated report to quantify or monetize the value of the organization at a point in time, the value it creates, preserves or erodes over a period, or its uses of or effects on all the capitals.
+(See also paragraph 5.5 for common characteristics of suitable quantitative indicators.)